 Color personality test – what is it, and should you care?
-In this article, we’ll introduce some unexpected aspects of the “new” test and discuss if it might be appropriate for your workplace.
-We put “new” in quotes because there are many different color personality tests, some dating back decades, but a recent version that went viral has everyone talking about them.
-We’ll go into the color personality test meanings and what you can hope to get out of the test.
+In this article, we introduce some unexpected aspects of the “new” test and discuss if it might be appropriate for your workplace.
+We put “new” in quotes because there are many different color personality tests, some dating back decades, but a recent viral version has brought the color personality test back into popular conversation.
+Next, we’ll also define the color personality test meanings and what you can hope to get out of the test.
 Finally, we’ll list some alternatives if you’re looking for a more traditional personality test.
 Let’s dive in.

 What Is the Color Personality Test?